scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

 The easiest way to do this is via the browser-based editor that is part of the Scalatron IDE provided by the Scalatron server.
 Follow these steps:

-* launch the Scalatron server app, as described above
+* Launch the Scalatron server app, as described above
-* this should automatically bring up a browser window pointing at the correct address
+* This should automatically bring up a browser window pointing at the correct address
-* create one or more user accounts that will be associated with your bots, say `PlayerA` and `PlayerB`
+* Create one or more user accounts that will be associated with your bots, say `PlayerA` and `PlayerB`
-* log in as each of these players in turn
+* Log in as each of these players in turn
-* create a source code file that contains the required classes (see the Player Setup guide):
+* Create a source code file that contains the required `ControlFunctionFactory` implementation (see the Player Setup guide)
-  `ControlFunctionFactory` and a bot implementation.
-* in the editor toolbar, click **Publish into Tournament**
+* In the editor toolbar, click **Publish into Tournament**
-* this will upload the source code, build it and publish the bot into the tournament
+* This will upload the source code, build it and publish the bot into the tournament

 The next time your game plug-in starts a game round and fetches a fresh collection of `EntityController` instances from Scalatron, your bots should be part of them and show up in your game.

-## Step 6: Invite Some Frieds And Run A Tournament
+## Step 6: Invite Some Friends And Run A Tournament

 Obviously, some minimal preparatory work is required on your part:

 * write some documentation for the rules of your game (see the [Scalatron Game Rules for BotWar](https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20Game%20Rules.md) for an example)
 * write some documentation for the game/bot protocol of your game (see the [Scalatron Protocol for BotWar](https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20Protocol.md) for an example)
+* write a few simple bots as examples and for testing purposes
+* do some testing :-)